 At the centre of this investigation are generic algebraic-combinatorial constructions of finite amalgams of finite structures.
 These amalgams are based on gluing instructions specified as free amalgamations between pairs of given templates.
 The input data for this problem, which we call amalgamation patterns, consist of a finite family of finite structures as templates, equipped with a set of partial isomorphism between pairs of these.
 An amalgamation pattern serves as a local specification of the overlap pattern between designated parts of a desired global solution or realisation.
 Such a realisation consists of a single finite structure made up of a union of designated substructures; each designated substructure is isomorphically related to a member of the given family of templates; and the overlaps between these designated substructures is in accordance with the given family of partial isomorphisms - locally realised in pairwise disjoint amalgams.
 Some aspects of the combinatorial core of the matter can be illustrated in the most fundamental instance of such a problem: here the input data consists of a family of just disjoint sets together with designated partial bijections between pairs of these sets.
 In this scenario, a realisation is just a hypergraph: its hyperedges represent the co-ordinate domains in an atlas of charts into the given family of sets, so that changes of co-ordinates in their overlaps are induced by the given partial bijections.
 In the general case, we provide generic constructions of finite realisations that allow us to respect all intrinsic symmetries of the specification and to achieve any degree of local acyclicity for the global intersection pattern between the constituent substructures.
 The main constructions are based on reduced products with suitable finite groupoids.
-The existence of such finite groupoids, which need to have strong acyclicity properties in order to support global consistency, is established in [21, 20].
-The relevant results from [21, 20], which generalise corresponding constructions for groups from [19], are summarised in Theorem 3.21.
+The existence of such finite groupoids, which need to have strong acyclicity properties in order to support global consistency, is established in [24].
+That new approach replaces constructions proposed in [22, 23], which attempted to generalise more directly corresponding constructions from [21] but contained a serious flaw.
+The upshot of the construction is summarised in Theorem 3.21.
 Our main theorem here, Theorem 4.2, states that any finite amalgamation pattern possesses highly symmetric realisations, obtained as reduced products with suitable groupoids, with additional local acyclicity and universality properties.
 As one key application we obtain finite branched hypergraph coverings of any desired local degree of hypergraph acyclicity.
 As a further application we obtain a novel approach to extension properties for partial isomorphisms, which provide liftings of local symmetries to global symmetries (i.e., from partial to full automorphisms) in finite extensions.
-Our generic realisations of amalgamation patterns induced by such extension tasks (EPPA tasks in the sense of Herwig and Lascar [13]) yield not just a new route to such extensions in the style of the powerful Herwig-Lascar theorem, but apparently more generic solutions.
+Our generic realisations of amalgamation patterns induced by such extension tasks (EPPA tasks in the sense of Herwig and Lascar [15]) yield not just a new route to such extensions in the style of the powerful Herwig-Lascar theorem, but apparently more generic solutions.
 Indeed, our formulations in Theorem 5.10 and Corollary 5.12 are more specific w.r.t. the symmetries involved, w.r.t. to the local-to-global relationship between the parts and the whole, and w.r.t. their universality properties.